Laboratory Ergonomics

 - Scenario #2

 - Scenario #3Jim spends most of his workday sitting on a stool at the technical workbench.
 The image on this page illustrates how he routinely sits.
 The arrows indicate that his feet are off the floor.
-Lately, he has been experiencing lower back and leg discomfort that continues to bother him when he leaves work.
-He has been having trouble sleeping because of the pain in his legs.
-Eventually, the pa
+Lately, he has been experiencing lower back and leg discomfort that persists when he leaves work.
+He has been having trouble sleeping due to pain in his legs.
+Eventually, the pain progresses to the po

-- Which of the following could be an ergonomic hazard?
+- Which of the following is not considered an ergonomic hazard?

 - The Ergonomics Program